vhpintel/ibm-infra-automation/docs/README.md

 # TLDR;
 # Getting Started
-To setup prerequisities and quickstart deployment of Intel® AI for Enterprise Inference on a single node follow steps here [**Quick Start Guide**](./single-node-deployment.md)
+To setup prerequisites and quickstart deployment of Intel® AI for Enterprise Inference on a single node follow steps here [**Quick Start Guide**](./single-node-deployment.md)

+> 🚀 **New**: Automated Gaudi firmware and driver management!
+See [Gaudi Prerequisites](./gaudi-prerequisites.md) for automated setup scripts.

 # Intel® AI for Enterprise Inference Cluster Setup